zendesk/app_scaffold/README.md

 For more information on the Zendesk Apps Tools please see the [documentation](https://developer.zendesk.com/apps/docs/apps-v2/getting_started#zendesk-app-tools).

 ## External Dependencies
 External dependencies are defined in [webpack.config.js](https://github.com/zendesk/app_scaffold/blob/master/webpack.config.js#L22).
-This ensures these dependencies are included on your app's `index.html`.
+This ensures these dependencies are included in your app's `index.html`.

 ## Zendesk Garden CSS Components
 Included [Zendesk Garden CSS Components](https://garden.zendesk.com/css-components/) are listed in [package.json](https://github.com/zendesk/app_scaffold/blob/master/package.json#L25) as dev dependencies.
 Instead of importing them into the app css bundle, we are building a [jsDelivr CDN](https://www.jsdelivr.com/) link from the dependencies list and inject the link into `index.html` as another `<style>` tag.
-Feel free to add/remove the Garden components as need, webpack will generate and insert the updated link during the build process.
+Feel free to add/remove the Garden components as needed, webpack will generate and insert the updated link during the build process.

 ## Contribute
 * Put up a PR into the master branch.